 Preregistration call.
-The business office will call you regarding your insurance and contact information and to preregister you for surgery.
+The business office will call you about your insurance and contact information, and to preregister you for surgery.

-Also give the nurse the best phone number to reach you.
+Also, give the nurse the best phone number to reach you.
 This number will be used to notify you of any changes in the surgery schedule.
-If you are from out of town, make sure we have your mobile phone number.
+If you are from out of town, make sure we have a mobile phone number.
 Be sure to check your messages on your home machine as well as your cell phone.

-The Pre-Operative Clinic nurse will also verify the time of surgery and when you should arrive.
+The Preoperative Clinic nurse will verify the time of surgery and when you should arrive.
 Keep in mind that surgery schedules often change.
 If your surgery time changes, you will be notified the evening before.

 Evening-before call.
 If there is a change in the surgery schedule, you will receive a call the evening before your surgery.
 You might be asked to come in earlier or later than previously planned.
 Again, be sure to check your messages!